Extended/Unusual Work Shifts Guide

 Emergency responders, particularly those who are assigned to work for extended hours, must be aware of the limitations of the protective equipment they use and the allowable or safe duration of exposure to hazardous environments.
 It is not practical or safe to wear some forms of protective equipment for extended periods.
 Fatigue and heat-related illness are common problems.

 How can I address these hazards?

-When there is a choice, managers should limit the use of extended shifts and increase the number of days employees work.
+When there is a choice, managers should limit the use of extended shifts.
 Working shifts longer than 8 hours will generally result in reduced productivity and alertness.
 Additional break periods and meals should be provided when shifts are extended past normal work periods.
 Tasks that require heavy physical labor or intense concentration should be performed at the beginning of the shift if possible.
 This is an important consideration for pre-emergency planning.